My top recommendations for prenatals are:

 If testing shows that you have an MTHFR gene variant, it is best to choose a prenatal that contains methylfolate, to compensate for your reduced ability to convert folate into the active methyl form.

-For the reasons discussed in the book, if you haven’t had any genetic testing done, but have a history of miscarriage or infertility, the most aggressive approach is to choose a prenatal containing methylfolate, just in case you do have a mutation.
+For the reasons discussed in the book, if you haven’t had any genetic testing done, but have a history of miscarriage or infertility, the best approach is still to choose a prenatal containing methylfolate, just in case you do have a mutation.
 The only downside to this is that some people experience side effects from methylfolate.
 You can always start with methylfolate and switch to another option if side effects bother you.

-If you know that you do not have a significant MTHFR mutation, then a prenatal containing natural food folate, such as Garden of Life Organic Prenatal Multivitamin is a good choice.
+If you know that you do not have a significant MTHFR mutation, then a prenatal containing natural food folate, such as Garden of Life Organic Prenatal Multivitamin is likely sufficient, but you may also decide to take a prenatal with methylfolate, since this reflects the form naturally found in many foods.

 Question 2: Would You Rather Take Your Prenatal Once or Three Times Per Day?

 The suggested dose of the Thorne Basic Prenatal and Naturelo is three tablets per day, whereas Mama Bird Prenatal + is just one tablet per day.
 Some nutrients may be absorbed slightly better if divided over the course of the day, but for those who are likely to forget some of the doses, taking the full dose once per day is a better plan.
 In addition, some people have trouble sleeping if they take B vitamins later in the day.

 Question 3: Do Iron Supplements Disrupt Your Digestive System?

 Thorne’s basic prenatal contains a superior form of iron that is less likely to cause digestive problems, so this may be the best choice if you experience side effects from iron supplements.
 If you have high ferritin levels and need to completely avoid iron in supplements, Mama Bird’s Iron & Iodine free prenatal is a good choice.

 Question 4: Do You Need a Higher Dose of B12?